laravel-enso/documentation/docs/packages/vue-datatable.md

 - `update-visibility`, with no payload, when changing the columns visibility
 - `reload`, with no payload, when reloading the table
 - `reset`, with no payload, when resetting the table preferences
-- `request-full-info`, with no payload, when clicking on the button that load all information for a table working with a huge data set
+- `request-full-info`, with no payload, when clicking on the button that loads all information for a table working with a huge data set
 - `clicked`, with the column and the whole row as payload, when clicking on a clickable table cell, as configured in the template (also see the Columns section above)
+- `update-selected`, with the payload containing all the selected items, when selecting/deselecting an item
+- `select-page`, with the payload containing true if it was a selection, false otherwise, when selecting/deselecting an entire page
 - custom events, with no payload, for `ajax` type of buttons, as configured in the template (also see the Buttons section above).
 - custom events, with the whole row the button is positioned on as payload,